What Pedestrian Safety Habits Can Help Avoid Accidents?

 What if you are a pedestrian and get struck by a moving vehicle?

-Pedestrian Accidents Cause Emotional Injuries
+What About Pedestrian Accidents and Emotional Injuries?

 No matter what type of injury you sustain in an accident, always seek immediate medical attention for both your physical and emotional injuries.